Resources

 This is you setting boundaries.

-This is you allowing yourself the space you need to get through the first, most
+This is you allowing yourself the space you need to get through the first, most vulnerable period of sobriety.

 And yes, this kind of vulnerability can feel especially hard for many of us.